What grows from the things you’ve lost? (2025-ongoing)

 a continuous photo sequence reflecting on the cultural status, the spiritual guidance and the physical presence of monumental oaks in Latvia.

-Oak Galls - Installation piece of the artwork on an easel, accompanied with a pedestal where an ancient book tells the history of oaks in fine handwriting in oak gall ink.
+The Leaf That Became … Language - Artwork with an ancient book showing the history of oaks in fine handwriting in oak gall ink.

 Diptych: Nelupi Oak - Amele Oak